 This register contains the value of bus number captured from Type 0 Configuration writes.
 This register must be implemented in all devices that initiate Device Messages or support Source ID Extensions.
+This register is not present in hosts.

 7.6 Interrupt Discovery and Configuration Capability Block